 One...
 Two...
 Three...

 Parker has continued to take advantage of every second he has in his exersaucer.
 He is able to stay in it for longer periods of time and now takes advantage of quite a few of the toys attached to it.
 He is becoming quite good at moving the pages in his plastic book.
 Actually, his hand and eye control has improved vastly since coming home and being introduced to his Baby Einstein exersaucer.
 We have placed rattles on the exersaucer and he regularly picks them up and bangs them against the different toys.
 He has also been able to transfer what he has learned in his exersaucer to his aquarium bouncer.
 At the hospital (a week ago), Parker never touched the fish on the bouncer but today he was reaching out and grabbing them.
-Transferable skills.
+Tr

 Lastly, Parker is going to Clinic tomorrow.
 It is our first clinic so we are not completely sure what we should expect.
 We do know that he is getting his ADAGEN shot tomorrow.
 I know that we will be seeing the dietician, a doctor will most likely examine him, they will take some blood, and he will get weighed.
 We think the occupational therapist is to see Parker, and a flow cytometry test may be ordered to check what his lymphocyte numbers are.
 It will definately be a full day tomorrow.